Examples of Video Walls | Stunning and Functional

 Australia’s All Saints Anglican School created The Wonder Room, a special classroom that features a 5-panel multi-touch video wall used by both students and teachers.

-The video wall can be used by any number of students and teachers at one time, creating a truly engaging and inclusive classroom environment.
+Any number of students and teachers can use the wall at the same time.
+It creates a truly engaging and inclusive classroom environment.

 The goal is to encourage students to search and find information for themselves, without direct guidance or labels.

-In addition to the video wall, the classroom also has two touch displays primarily used to showcase additional information, notes and images, allowing students and teachers to refer back to it whenever necessary.
+In addition to the video wall, the classroom also has two touch displays.
+Each of these displays is used to showcase additional information, notes and images.
+This allows students and teachers to refer back to it whenever necessary.